kiswa/TaskBoard/README.md

 Once an item has been entered, it may have Comments or Attachments added to it by viewing the task detail.
 There is a link to edit the item, which takes you to a modal much like the original add item dialog.
 For admin users, there is also a link to delete the item.
 This view also shows the task's activity log on the right side of the screen, displaying the complete history of events related to the item.

-##Feedback
+## Feedback

 Constructive feedback is appreciated!
-If you have ideas for improvement, please [add an issue](https://github.com/kiswa/TaskBoard/issues) or submit a pull request.
+If you have ideas for improvement, please [add an issue](https://github.com/kiswa/TaskBoard/issues) or implement it and submit a pull request.

 If you find a bug, please post it on the [Issue Tracker](https://github.com/kiswa/TaskBoard/issues).